mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-02-14
+On February 14, 2025, President Donald Trump issued an executive order that could withdraw federal funding from schools and universities requiring COVID-19 vaccinations.
+He stated,

+> "We will not allow the government to mandate what is injected into our children's bodies."

+This action aims to fulfill his campaign promise opposing vaccine mandates.
+The order directs educational and health agencies to develop plans to eliminate such mandates and withdraw funds from non-compliant institutions.
+Critics argue it undermines student safety.

+#usPolitics #trumpSaid

 ### 2025-02-13
 On February 13, 2025, President Donald Trump proposed reintroducing Russia into the Group of Seven (G7) nations, stating,